Genocyber: Episodes 2–3: Vajranoid Attack & Global War

 The second OVA apparently occurs shortly after the first one ended.
 A country called Karain has withdrawn from the United Nations (in protest of the new world government) and launched an invasion of a neighboring country.
-In response, the United States agrees to deploy a Carrier Strike Group to support offensive operations against Karain.
+In response, the United States agrees to deploy a Carrier strike group to support offensive operations against Karain.
 This fleet is to be led by the Alexandria, a massive futuristic Supercarrier stationed off the coast of Japan.

 However, satellite photographs have identified an unknown superweapon believed to have been deployed by Karain (in fact, the image is of Genocyber, which destroyed several helicopters after they attacked and killed Elaine's friends).
 Concerned about the power of this new weapon, the United States military requests assistance from the Kuryu Group.
-Realizing that the image is in fact of Genocyber (although this is kept secret), the Kuryu Group agrees to send a team of its top scientists to the Alexandria.
-The Kuryu scientists, including the mentally unstable Sakomizu, bring on board their own secret weapon, a newly created Vajra, out of anticipation that the fleet will encounter Genocyber.
+Realizing that the image is of Genocyber (although this is kept secret), the Kuryu Group agrees to send a team of its top scientists to the Alexandria.
+The Kuryu scientists, including the mentally unstable Sakomizu, bring on board a newly created Vajra, anticipating that the fleet will encounter Genocyber.

-Unlike Genocyber, this new Vajra has a completely robotic body that enables it to almost literally fuse with any machine or weapon it operates.
-This is demonstrated when the Vajra fuses with a fighter aircraft, enhancing the fighter's capabilities far beyond anything that would be possible for a human pilot.
+Unlike Genocyber, this new Vajra has a completely robotic body that enables it to fuse with any machine or weapon it operates.
+This is demonstrated when the Vajra fuses with a fighter aircraft, enhancing the fighter's capabilities far beyond anything possible for a human pilot.

 As the fleet travels from Japan to Karain, the Vajra is conducting a test flight in a fighter when a UN scout plane operating near Karain radios in and requests to make an emergency landing.
 The pilot also has aboard a civilian he rescued near Karain: Elaine.
 As the scout plane approaches the carrier, Elaine senses the Vajra, which in turn senses Elaine.
-Alarmed, the Vajras fighter veers wildly off-course in pursuit of the scout plane, entering into a steep dive and narrowly avoids crashing into the carrier.
+Alarmed, the Vajra's fighter veers wildly off course in pursuit of the scout plane, entering into a steep dive and narrowly avoiding crashing into the carrier.
 The scout plane is forced to make a crash landing on the carrier deck, although Elaine survives unscathed and is taken into the care of the crew.

-The carrier's senior officers sharply rebuke Sakomizu for the Vajras strange behavior, yelling at him that his Vajra is not only dangerous, but is also uncontrollable.
+The carrier's senior officers sharply rebuke Sakomizu for the Vajra's strange behavior, yelling that his Vajra is not only dangerous but also uncontrollable.
 Later, Sakomizu yells at the Vajra for embarrassing him.

 Unlike in the previous OVA, Elaine now has a largely cybernetic body from the neck down.
 Although it is unclear why and how this change occurred, it is possible that Elaine and Diana (whose body was cybernetic) have completely merged.